Tauranga early childhood centre linked to suspected Omicron case

 The Ministry of Health said the case was present at the BestStart Pyes Pa on January 19 and was likely infectious at the time.

-All people present at the childhood centre at the time are being treated as close contacts, being asked to isolate, and get tested immediately.
+All people present at the childhood centre at the time are being treated as close contacts and are being asked to isolate and get tested immediately.

 Toi Te Ora Public Health is working with the Ministry of Education to establish a clear view on who was present at the centre on the day and is in the process of contacting those people.